ryardley/indexr/README.md

 $ indexr . --submodules '*/server.js'
 ```

-By using the `directImport` flag it will include the searched files specifically in the import statements:
+By using the `--direct-import` flag it will include the searched files specifically in the import statements:

 ```bash
 $ indexr . --submodules '*/server.js' --direct-import